Heritage single and French doors

 The neo-industrial style is deeply rooted in tradition, with slim-framed doors originating in the 1880s and gaining popularity during the Art Deco era of the late 1920s and early 1930s.
 The style has reemerged as a trend on the back of renovations to period properties, particularly conversions of traditional buildings and warehouse-to-loft renovations in urban areas, into residential homes.

-One of the contradictions of the modern trend is the fact that heritage style doors feature more frame and less glass than the equivalent aluminium framed aluminium door or window.
+One of the contradictions of the modern trend is the fact that heritage style doors feature more frame and less glass than the equivalent aluminium framed door or window.
 Historically the size of available glass was the limiting factor and required more structural elements of frame.
 Now the frame exists purely for decorative purposes and it is this look that has become so highly sought-after.